Divorces and annulments both have the same effect — they dissolve the marriage. Where they differ is in how they view the marriage.

 When people get a divorce, they are still recognized as having been married.
 When a couple gets an annulment, they are treated as if the marriage never existed.
 In fact, it did not.
 The union wasn't legal or legitimate.

 This article explores the legal differences between annulment and divorce, as well as extrajudicial religious annulment.

 The Difference Between Annulment and Divorce: An Illustration

-Since he misrepresented and/or concealed important information, she filed a petition for annulment in the court with evidence of his concealment or lie.
+Since he misrepresented and/or concealed important information, she filed a petition for annulment in family court, providing evidence of his concealment or lie.
 The court agreed, declared the marriage null and void, and the two parties went their separate ways as if they were never married in the first place.

-- Fraud or Misrepresentation - One of the spouses has lied about something, such as age or already being married.
+- Fraud or Misrepresentation: One of the spouses has lied about something, such as age or already being married.

-- Concealment - One of the spouses hid a major fact, such as a felony conviction.
+- Concealment: One of the spouses hid a major fact, such as a felony conviction.

-- Impotency or Incest - One of the spouses is incurably impotent (and the other spouse didn't know.
+- Impotency: One of the spouses is incurably impotent and the other spouse didn't know.

-These things are usually discovered early on in the marriage, so there typically is no need to divide property or decide on issues regarding children.
-However, most state laws do govern how to decide such issues should an annulment of a long-term marriage occur.
-Check with your state's laws.
+Often, these conditions are discovered early in the marriage, so there is no need to divide property or decide on children custody.
+However, most state laws do have laws governing the annulment of a long-term marriage.
+Check your state's laws.